Contactless Bank cards

 Tourists may wish to select the preferred way of paying their public transport fares depending on cost and convenience, as provided by the options above.

-^A convenience fee may be applied.
+^A Convenience Fee may be applied.

 You may wish to contact your Issuing Bank if you encounter difficulties using a specific bank card.

-More information on SimplyGo is available on the SimplyGo app.
+More information on SimplyGo is available here.

 For enquiries on bank cards and related promotions, please contact the Issuing Banks.

 For other enquiries, please call the SimplyGo Hotline at 1800-2255 663 (8am to 6pm daily, closed on public holidays).
-Alternatively, you may make use of our Chatbot, AskAddy on the website or on the SimplyGo app.
+Alternatively, you may make use of our Chatbot, AskAddy on the website or SimplyGo app.